-Measurement.
-[6] estimate $\sigma's$ and $\sigma_a$ of skin by illuminating a small patch on the arm with a thin beam of white light and fitting the resultant image values to Equation 3 by a constrained least squares fit.
+Measurement The σ's and σ_a of a homogeneous material can be estimated by illuminating a small patch of with a thin beam of white light and fitting the resultant image values to Equation 3, as proposed by [6].
 The DISCO method of [3] extends this technique to measure the spatially varying properties of a smooth heterogeneous object.
-They capture impulse response images of the object to laser light of different wavelengths for all positions $x_i$ .
-This yields the function $R_d(x_i, x_o)$ for all points $x_i$ and $x_o$ on the surface, which is then used directly to represent the spatially varying subsurface scattering properties.
-The large acquisition times however make the technique unfeasible for human subjects.
-[12] also aim to capture the spatially varying properties of heterogeneous objects, but their focus is on materials with large mesostructures.
+They capture impulse response images of the object to laser light of different wavelengths for all positions x_i .
+This yields the function $R_d(x_i, x_o)$ for all points x_i and x_o on the surface, which is then used directly to represent the spatially varying subsurface scattering properties.
+The very large acquisition times, however, make the technique unfeasible for human subjects.
+In contrast, [10] use a projector and camera setup to project a series of images of point grids on the subject, reducing the acquisition time to a couple of hours.
+[15] also aim to capture the spatially varying properties of heterogeneous objects, but their focus is on materials with large mesostructures.
 They factor light transport in such materials into a constant diffuse scattering term and spatially varying mesostructure entrance and exit functions.
-[14] capture the translucency of skin using a specialized measurement probe, and derive an average value over a sparse sampling of points on several faces.
-This value can then be used to derive scattering and absorption parameters for a target face, given its diffuse reflectance, Section 5.
-In contrast, our technique quickly captures a dense sampling of spatially-varying translucency across the entire surface of the target face, using the same camera and projectors usually already present in a typical 3D scanning setup.
-In addition to being used to render spatially varying sub surface scattering, these parameters can be used to provide a robust average of the scattering parameters over the entire face.
-As shown in Figure 2b, using the average parameters from the given face provide a more accurate result compared with using pre-estimated constant parameters,[14].
+[17] capture the translucency of skin using a specialized measurement probe, and derive an average value over a sparse sampling of points on several faces.
+This value can then be used to estimate a single set of scattering and absorption parameters for a target face, given its average diffuse reflectance (see Section 5).
+Spatially varying diffuse reflectance and a fixed σ's have been used by [5] to derive spatially varying σ_a over a face.
+In contrast to these techniques, our technique quickly captures a dense sampling of spatially-varying absorption and scattering parameters across the entire surface of a target face, using the same camera and projectors usually already present in a typical 3D scanning setup.
+In addition to being used to render spatially varying sub surface scattering, these parameters can be used to provide a robust average of the scattering parameters for a face.
+As shown in Figure 7b, using the average of our estimated parameters provides a more accurate result compared with using parameters derived from pre-estimated translucency values (in this case we are using the values from [17]).